persistenceOne/pstake-native/x/lspersistence/spec/04_messages.md

 - The active liquid validators do not exist
 - The amount of coin denomination is different from the one defined in `params.LiquidBondDenom`
-- The liquid staker has insufficient amount of `bTokens`; `params.UnstakeFeeRate` must be considered
+- The liquid staker has insufficient amount of `stkTokens`; `params.UnstakeFeeRate` must be considered
 - Insufficient liquid tokens or balance in proxy account